MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/install-ssh-key.md

 ## Multiple Install SSH Key tasks in the same pipeline job.

 When using more than one key in the same pipeline job, the first one is used by default.
-To be able to use the desired key when establishing an SSH connection, you can use the `Advanced` section of the `InstallSSHKey` task to set the following parameters:
+To be able to use the desired key when establishing an SSH connection, you can use the `Advanced` section of the `InstallSSHKey` task to set the following parameters: `addEntryToConfig`, `configHostAlias`, `configHostname`, `configUser`, and `configPort`.
-* `addEntryToConfig` — Add entry related to the key installed to the SSH config file.
-The key file will be available for all subsequent tasks.
-* `configHostAlias` — Name of SSH config entry.
-* `configHostname` — Host name property of SSH config entry.
-* `configUser` — Username property of SSH config entry.
-* `configPort` — Port of SSH config entry.

 These parameters allow you to add a host to the SSH config file (e.g. `/root/.ssh/config` for Linux) in order to further use it in scripts via alias.
 This file will be removed from the agent after build will be finished, for security purposes.